CiscoDevNet/appdynamics-ansible/README.md

     tasks:
       - name: Include variables for the controller settings
         include_vars: vars/controller.yaml
       - include_role:
           name: appdynamics.agents.java
         vars:
-          # Define Agent Type and Version
           agent_version: 20.10.0
           agent_type: java8

-          # The applicationName
           application_name: "IoT_API" # ONLY required if agent type is not machine or db
           tier_name: "java_tier" # ONLY required if agent type is not machine or db
           # Directory permissions for agent.
 These can be set at host level in the invertory as well
           agent_dir_permission:  #defaults to root:root if not specified
             user:  "appdynamics" # This user must pre-exist.
 It is recommended to use the PID owner of your Java app